nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 While Katello has some form of puppet built in, it may be better to create a solitary configuration management VM.
 Spin up a VM that is EL6 or EL7 and install a master for configuration management.
 You have a few choices.

 #.
-SaltStack -> Available in EPEL or their own repository (please use EPEL, salt's repo collides with EPEL and it will destroy things)
+SaltStack -> Available in their own repository

    #.
 If you want to use the most up-to-date version (recommended), consider creating your own internal repository in Katello/Spacewalk and importing the minimal RPM's, and then EPEL and the base repositories for CentOS will take care of the rest of the dependecies.
-You will need to make TWO separate repositories, one for EL6 and one for EL7.
-This won't be an issue if you're using all EL7.

-      -> salt-\*.rpm

-      -> python2-pycryptodomex-\*.rpm

-      -> python-tornado-4.2.1-1.*.rpm

-      -> winexe-*
+You only need the salt packages for EL7.
+You need additional dependencies for EL6 (IUS)

 #.
 Ansible   -> Available in EPEL
 #.
 Puppet    -> Available in their own repository